 What are the symptoms of an electric shock injury?

-Electric shocks can vary in strength and so the symptoms that are suffered by a victim will also vary in severity.
+Electric shocks can vary in strength, and so the symptoms that are suffered by a victim will also vary in severity.
 Even low electricity volts can cause an injury to a person, with 50 volts still capable of causing damage to the brain and muscles.
-We have successfully secured compensation for many electric shock victims, and some of the most common symptoms that are presented to us include:

 - Burns and skin damage

 - Muscle spasms, either temporary or ongoing

 - Heart problems including irregular heartbeat and heart attacks

 - Bone damage, including fractures and breaks caused by severe muscle spasms

 - Injuries caused by the electric shock throwing the victim into another object or onto the ground.